 The following information applies to sales that you make directly to a private customer, meaning not via an online marketplace, and not to a tax-registered business.

 What is the One-Stop Shop model?

-You might have heard about the Mini One-Stop Shop for EU VAT, which applies to businesses selling B2C digital goods and services.
-MOSS went into effect in 2015 and has vastly simplified and streamlined the tax process for business owners and the country governments.
+You might have heard about the One-Stop Shop for EU VAT, which applies to businesses selling B2C digital goods and services.
+OSS went into effect in 2015 and has vastly simplified and streamlined the tax process for business owners and the country governments.